-Our Thai beef salad celebrates the flavors and freshness of the Thai cuisine.
+Our Thai beef Salad celebrates the flavors and freshness of the Thai cuisine.
 Loaded with fresh herbs, cucumber, tender slices of steak, and a simple yet powerful vinaigrette, this entree salad is crave-able and totally satisfying.

 About the Recipe